ondrejvelisek/dropbear/README.md

 Will install `oauth2agent` to `/usr/sbin/` and run it.
 Then Agent will be ready to accept incoming connections and authenticate via OAuth2.

+It has two options. `-d` to run it in background (daemon), `-v` to run debug mode (verbose).
+In either way it kills its siblings and prints an environment variable which needs to be provided to SSH client.

 NOTE: Tested under `root`.
 So somewhere you will have to use `sudo`